 Edgers, on the other hand, are used to give your yard those clean, well-defined lines.
 While there are trimmers that state they can be used as edgers I think you're better off having two separate tools.

-The model shown below, the Black and Decker LE760FFAM landscape edger (check price on Amazon), is a typical consumer grade electric edger.
+The model shown below, the Black and Decker LE760FFAM landscape edger (Amazon link), is a typical consumer grade electric edger.

 Edgers provide a vertical delineation using a true blade and can be used to create either straight or curved lines.